 Let’s First Look at How Pregnancy Happens

+To understand how to get pregnant, you need to understand the processes that take place before nidation.
 To get pregnant ovulation must take place.
 This occurs when a mature egg is released from the ovary, pushed through the fallopian tube, and is available to the sperm for fertilization.
 The lining of the uterus has thickened to prepare for a fertilized egg.
 If conception does not occur, the uterine lining will be shed during menstruation, aka your period.

 What You Need to Know About Ovulation: